Curling-Seattle/drupal9gcc/INSTALL.md

   - Password: _some password that you will remember_
   - User email address: info@test.curlingseattle

-9. Install the next.js modules

-Go back to the Docker Desktop and specifically to the command line terminal for the `drupal9-next` container.
-Run the following command:

-`composer require drupal/next`

-It will ask if you trust "cweagans/composer-patches" to execute code.
-Answer yes.
-It may warn about some abandoned packages, which you can safely ignore.
-It should end with the message
-`No security vulnerability advisories found` like the previous composer command did.

-10. Set up the Drupal admin user password
+9. Set up the Drupal admin user password

-Return to the localhost:8999 web page.
+If you didn't set a password in the previous step because it found that Drupal was already installed, then the password for the admin account was set to `slowplaysucks`.
+If you want to change that, return to the localhost:8999 web page.
 Select Menu > Login, and login as the Drupal admin user.
-The initial password for the admin account was set to `slowplaysucks`.
-To update the password, select My Account > Edit or browse http://localhost:8999/user/1/edit .
+The initial To update the password, select My Account > Edit or browse http://localhost:8999/user/1/edit .
 In the form, you can change the admin account's password to something more convenient.
 Press the Save button at the bottom of the form.

-11. Enable the Next.js modules
+10. Enable the Next.js modules

 Visit the page the Drupal modules page at http://localhost:8999/admin/modules (or Go to Extend > List in the